 If a department chooses to recruit for a vacant position and there are no changes to the job description, it is quick and easy to begin the recruitment process.
 The hiring department simply goes into the TAM module of UCPath and creates a Job Opening.
 The previous incumbent's JD is used as the basis for the Job Opening process.
-(Note: this process assumes that the previous employee's JD was already input into OACIS.)
+(Note: this process assumes that the previous employee's JD was already input into Job Builder.)

 If a department chooses to update or reclassify a vacant position prior to the start of recruitment, they should follow the normal procedures for either updating or reclassifying a JD.
 Be sure to select "Yes" for the question "Is this for the purposes of a recruitment?" which is located on the "Action Justification" tab - this will alert the compensation analyst to the urgency of the review.
-Once the hiring department has submitted their update or reclass request within OACIS, the compensation analyst for their area will make it a priority and will review, approve, and submit the JD to the online library.
-Once approved, the hiring department can begin the process of creating an job opening in the TAM module of UCPath.
+Once the hiring department has submitted their update or reclass request within Job Builder, the compensation analyst for their area will make it a priority and will review the job description.
+After the JD has been approved, it will be available in Job Builder and the hiring department can download a copy to be used when they are ready to create a job opening in the TAM module of UCPath.